I develop tools to improve reproductive and metabolic health. I also help individuals learn to ask and answer questions using participatory research:

 When am I going to ovulate?

-Am I really pregnant?
+Am I pregnant?

 Reports of synchronized body temperature and ovulatory cycles, a stereotyped pattern of body temperature during human pregnancies, and of the disappearance of the ovulatory temperature pattern in menopause were published about 100 years ago.
 Further, variation of blood glucose with reproductive status was reported about 50 years ago.
+Today's fertility and metabolism trackers are just scratching the surface.

 These reports were made long before measurement of continuous of temperature, glucose, or reproductive hormones.
 They were released before the neural substrate governing either reproduction or metabolism was well described.
 Yet today, continuous body temperature, autonomic metrics (HR, HRV), and CGMs remain at the periphery of fertility and physiology monitoring.
 Despite wide adoption of wearable devices that can, with reasonable accuracy, capture timeseries of these metrics, an air of confusion and mistrust lingers when wearables & app-based tools are discussed as sources of reproductive & metabolic health information.